-21. If I held an NSF postdoctoral fellowship, do I need to include a "Results from Prior Support" section?
+25. If I held an NSF postdoctoral fellowship, do I need to include a "Results from Prior Support" section?

-You must include a "Results from Prior Support" section whenever you have served as a PI or co-PI on any NSF grant with a start date in the past five years.
-This includes postdoctoral fellowships, grants in equipment programs such as Major Research Instrumentation, and educational grants.
+You must include a "Results from Prior Support" section whenever you have served as a PI or co- PI on any NSF grant active in the past five years.
+This includes postdoctoral fellowships, conferences, EAGER or RAPID grants, and equipment grants such as Major Research Instrumentation (MRI).
 If you have received more than one prior award (excluding amendments), you need only report on the award that is most closely related to the CAREER proposal.
 (See the PAPPG for the required information.)

 B.2.
-Budget Preparation
+BUDGET PREPARATION

-22. What is an appropriate level of funding to request?
+26. What is an appropriate level of funding to request?

 The CAREER budget request should reflect the scope of the research and education plans, and the practices within your discipline.
-The minimum CAREER award size is expected to be \$400,000, including indirect cost or overhead, for a 5- year period, except in the Directorate for Biological Sciences (BIO), the Directorate for Engineering (ENG), and the Office of Polar Programs (PLR).
-CAREER awards in BIO, ENG, or PLR are expected to be a minimum of

-\$500,000 (approximately \$100,000 per year) for the 5-year duration.
+The minimum CAREER award size is expected to be \$400,000, including indirect cost or overhead, for a 5- year period, except in the Directorate for Biological Sciences (BIO), the Directorate for Engineering (ENG), and the Office of Polar Programs (OPP).
+CAREER awards in BIO, ENG, or OPP are expected to be a minimum of \$500,000 (approximately \$100,000 per year) for the 5-year duration.
 There is no maximum award size, but be realistic about your budget expectations and what has been funded before by the Program considering your proposal.
 The average CAREER award size varies across NSF.
 Some Directorates/Divisions/Programs usually fund CAREER awards closer to the minimum, while some others have a higher average award size.
 Before preparing the budget for your CAREER proposal, you are strongly encouraged to contact your disciplinary Program Officer or your Division CAREER contact to discuss your planned request.

-23. May I request academic year salary on a CAREER proposal?
+27. May I request academic year salary on a CAREER proposal?

-A PI who has heavy teaching responsibilities or whose proposed activities may involve a limited period of fieldwork or other extraordinary career-development activity in research or education may be justified in requesting academic year salary support on their budgets.
+A PI who has heavy teaching responsibilities or whose proposed activities may involve a limited period of fieldwork or other extraordinary career-development activity in research or education may be justified in requesting academic year salary support to offset these responsibilities on their budgets.
 Before including any academic year salary support on your CAREER budget you should contact your disciplinary Program Officer to discuss your individual case.

-24. May I request funds to support the education component of my CAREER proposal?
+28. May I request funds to support the education component of my CAREER proposal?

 Yes.
 You may request adequate resources to carry out your proposed educational activities.
-If resources are required, either the proposal budget or the project description should indicate how this aspect of the program would be funded.
+If resources are required, the proposal budget should list these costs and the budget justification should indicate how the funds will be used in the project.
 If working with K-12 education, consult teachers or those working with local teachers regarding teacher stipends and substitute pay.
 You may also budget for appropriate materials, participant stipends and travel, and the like.

-B.3 Proposal Submission
+B.3 PROPOSAL SUBMISSION

-25. What if my proposal is submitted after my submission deadline?
+29. What if my proposal is submitted after the deadline?